 Stay up-to-date on the latest in social media marketing; subscribe to our award-winning blog!

-The Wall Street Journal put some more meat on the bones of this story, interviewing another Google search whiz, Amit Singhal, about the current introduction of semantic technologies that will better understand the true meanings of words used in searches.
+The Wall Street Journal put some , interviewing another Google search whiz, Amit Singhal, about the current introduction of semantic technologies that will better understand the true meanings of words used in searches.
 The changes, which will hit over the next three-to-four months, will end up providing smarter search results and a wider range of more useful information on search results pages.
 After all, if more and more searches may be prompted by technologies like Siri-powered iPhones, which let you ask for searches in the simplest, direct way possible, then Google needs to find a way to keep up, right?

 Those links, Field explains, should be based on your blog posts, news releases, news stories and social media.
 “This way Google can rate your authority based on the amount of relevant online conversations happening about your site.”